ramenengine/RamenEngine/README.md

 1. You can `ld` any of these: `depth` `flies` `rectland` `island` `stickerknight`
 1. Hit Tab to toggle between IDE and the running demo.
 Only `rectland` has any controls.
 1. For a more advanced example check out [LinkGoesForth](https://github.com/RogerLevy/linkgoesforth)
+1. The in-game IDE can be toggled with the Tab key.
+(The game doesn't receive input when the IDE is active.)
+To clear the IDE output type `wipe`.

 ## Help